NVIDIA/TensorRT/tools/experimental/trt-engine-explorer/README.md

 To measure per-layer execution times, when `trtexec` enqueues kernel layers for execution in a stream, it places CUDA event objects between the layers to monitor the start and completion of each layer.
 These CUDA events add a small overhead which is more noticeable with smaller networks (shallow and narrow networks or networks with small activation data).

 ## Supported TensorRT Versions
-Starting with TensorRT 8.2, engine-plan graph and profiling data can be exported to JSON files. `trex` supports TensortRT 8.2 and 8.4.
+Starting with TensorRT 8.2, engine-plan graph and profiling data can be exported to JSON files. `trex` supports TensortRT 8.x, 9.x and 10.0.

-`trex` has only been tested on Ubuntu 18.04, 20.04, 22.04, with Python 3.8.<br>
+`trex` has only been tested on 22.04 with Python 3.10.12.<br>
 `trex` does not require a GPU, but generating the input JSON file(s) does require a GPU.

 <details><summary><h1>Installation</h1></summary>